 In addition and all buildings, including existing, to run at net zero carbon by 2050.
 Some cities, state and regional governments, have additionally committed.
 All to ensure the municipal assets they own, run and develop are net zero carbon by 2030.

-Their collective commitment provides strong evidence that industry, mayors and governors are willing to take drastic action to prevent catastrophic climate change and create more comfortable, healthy and future-proofed environments for their employees and residents to occupy.
+That’s from industry to mayors and governors willing to take drastic action.
+All in need to prevent catastrophic climate change and create more comfortable, healthy and future-proofed environments.
+Especially for their employees and residents to occupy.
 WorldGBC welcomed the following founding signatories of the Commitment:

 • Business, recruited from the Green Building Council network – Majid Al Futtaim, property developer in the Middle East; Integral Group, global engineering firm; Signify (formerly Philips Lighting), lighting manufacturer; Cundall, global engineering firm; Kilroy Realty, real estate investment trust; Frasers Property Australia, major developer; AMP Capital Wholesale Office Fund, property investment fund; Berkeley Group, residential property developer; Shaw Contract – Commercial division, flooring manufacturer; GPT Wholesale Office Fund, property investment fund; Stockland, property developer and Salesforce, a cloud computing company.